 The Response advocates a "clean slate" approach under which the regulatory silos that characterize the current statute would be eliminated, along with almost all of the ubiquitous 'public interest' delegation of authority found throughout the Communications Act.
 The replacement regime would have at its core a new competition-based standard that, except in limited circumstances, would require that the FCC's regulatory activities be tied to findings of consumer harm resulting from lack of sufficient competition.
 The FCC's authority to adopt broad anticipatory rules on an ex ante basis would be substantially circumscribed, and the agency would be required to rely more heavily than is presently the case on ex post adjudication of individual complaints alleging specific abuses of market power and consumer harm.
 Some aspects of the FCC's current jurisdiction, such as privacy and data security regulation, might be transferred to the FTC in light of the FTC's institutional competence in these areas.

 May, Randolph J.; Epstein, Richard A.; Hurwitz, Justin (Gus); Lyons, Daniel; Speeta, James B.; and Yoo, Christopher S., "Response to Questions in the First White Paper, 'Modernizing the Communications Act'" (2014).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1096.

 Administrative Law Commons, Communications Law Commons, Communication Technology and New Media Commons, E-Commerce Commons, Political Economy Commons, Public Law and Legal Theory Commons, Public Policy Commons, Science and Technology Law Commons, Science and Technology Policy Commons, Technology and Innovation Commons